The 11 Best Apps to Learn Dutch: Tested and Ranked

 Pricing

-Duolingo is free to use, but like I said before, it has a lot of ads.
-If you want to remove ads and access some additional features, you can subscribe to Super Duolingo for $12.99 per month.
+Duolingo is free to use, but it has a lot of ads.
+If you want to remove ads and access additional features, you can subscribe to Super Duolingo for $12.99 per month.
 I don’t think the Plus subscription is worth it for that price.
 I’d stick with the free version!

 Why You Should Use Apps To Learn Dutch

-There are a lot of different wants to study Dutch, and one of my favorite ways is using language apps.
-When you use apps to learn Dutch, you have much more flexibility than traditional study methods.
-You can also control what you learn and practice.
+There are a lot of different wants to study Dutch, and one of my favorite ways is to use language apps.
+When you use apps to learn Dutch, you have more flexibility than traditional study methods.
+You can also choose what you learn and practice.
 Since study time is limited, it’s important not to waste it.
 Using apps to learn Dutch helps you learn more efficiently and effectively.

 How To Use Apps To Learn Dutch

 To get the most out of language learning apps, you need to use them correctly.
 Each app has a specific goal or focus.
-Drops, for example, helps you learn Dutch vocabulary quickly.
+For example, Drops App helps you learn Dutch vocabulary quickly.
 Babbel, on the other hand, helps you improve all skills at the same time.
 When you use apps to learn Dutch, take some time to find the perfect combination that helps you achieve your goals.
-It’s a good idea to use multiple Dutch learning apps at the same time.
+It’s a good idea to use multiple apps at the same time.
 This will give you a more well-rounded education.

 Best Apps To Learn Dutch: Final Thoughts